Mark Carruthers: Broadcasting work

 Carruthers first joined BBC Northern Ireland in 1989 contributing to Good Morning Ulster and PM Ulster on BBC Radio Ulster.

 In addition to having presented BBC Newsline, he has also presented Spotlight and Let's Talk for television and Evening Extra on BBC Radio Ulster.

 In August 2009, Carruthers became part of the presenting team of Good Morning Ulster as part of a series of presenter changes at BBC Radio Ulster.

 He is now the presenter of The View and Sunday Politics on BBC One Northern Ireland.

 He also presents the weekly politics podcast Red Lines on BBC Sounds.

 He has been nominated for four Royal Television Society awards for his work – in 2022, 2020, 2018 and 2003.
 In 2005 he and his BBC Newsline co-presenter, Donna Traynor, lifted a prestigious IFTA (Irish Film and Television Award) for Best News Programme.

 Personal life

-Carruthers was born in Londonderry, grew up in Limavady, County Londonderry, studied at Coleraine Academical Institution and went on to study for degrees in Political Science and Irish Politics at Queen's University Belfast.
+Carruthers was born in Derry, grew up in Limavady, County Londonderry, studied at Coleraine Academical Institution and went on to study for degrees in Political Science and Irish Politics at Queen's University Belfast.